Unleash

 One possible solution might be canary deployment.
 It’s an increasingly popular solution for companies that want fast and frequent updates.
 Companies like Google (Chrome), Mozilla, Firefox, and Netflix have used canary deployment.
 It’s also a well-known strategy in the open-source world.

-What is canary deployment?
+What is canary release?

 The new software version is implemented gradually.
 For example, you could start with 5% of users, then move on to 10%, and so on.
 The development team can use this to get instant feedback from users.
 This can cut down on the risk of losing customers.

-How does it work?
+How does a canary release work?

 In the context of software development and deployment, a canary is a small group of users or systems used to test a new version of software before it is deployed to the entire user base.